 We're developing a new 'What I Need To Do' online tool which will replace the current 'Where Do I Fit' tool.
 A food business operator will be asked a series of questions that will capture all of their sectors, products, processes of interest, trading operations and location so that the correct risk-based measure is provided based on their specific circumstances, alongside who their Registration Authority is and potential verifiers.
 The food business will then receive a document detailing their legal obligations under the Food Act 2014, which may be a Food Control Plan (FCP) or National Programme.

-New Zealand Food Safety is inviting you to have your say about the proposed "Food Notice: Exemption from Evaluation for Custom Food Control Plans developed through the 'What I Need To Do' Tool".
+New Zealand Food Safety invited you to have your say about the proposed "Food Notice: Exemption from Evaluation for Custom Food Control Plans developed through the 'What I Need To Do' Tool".

-The Food Notice proposes to allow food businesses that use the new 'What I Need To Do' online tool, which delivers a plan based on pre-evaluated content, developed by New Zealand Food Safety, to be waived from evaluation – as we've already done that for food businesses.
-We'd like to know what you think about the Notice.
+The Food Notice proposed to allow food businesses that use the new 'What I Need To Do' online tool, which delivers a plan based on pre-evaluated content, developed by New Zealand Food Safety, to be waived from evaluation – as we've already done that for food businesses.
+We wanted to know what you thought about the proposed Notice.

 - Draft Food Notice: Waiver from Evaluation for Custom Food Control Plans developed through the 'What I Need To Do' Tool [PDF, 482 KB]

-We welcome all comments, but we're specifically interested in the following:
+We welcomed all comments, but were specifically interested in the following:

 - After reading the draft notice, do you understand what you need to do?